Exploring the Future of X-Ray Tech: Trends and Predictions for 2025

 Conclusion

-As the profession continues moving toward 2025 and beyond, innovative technologies will stay at the forefront of the X-ray tech field, coupled with a strong focus on patient safety, affirming the essential role of radiology technicians in fostering a safer healthcare environment.
+As the profession continues moving toward 2025 and beyond, innovative technologies will stay at the forefront future of the X-ray tech field, coupled with a strong focus on patient safety, affirming the essential role of radiology technicians in fostering a safer healthcare environment.